 Salary Information and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of drywall and ceiling tile installers and tapers, including drywall framers, is expected to grow by 16% between 2012 and 2022.
-The BLS also reported the median annual salary earned by such workers as $37,210 in 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of drywall and ceiling tile installers and tapers, including drywall framers, is expected to grow by 2% between 2018 and 2028.
+The BLS also reported the median annual salary earned by such workers as $43,730 as of 2018.

 Drywall framers need to complete a high school diploma, and many employers also require experience or training.
 Training can be acquired through programs at community colleges, vocational schools or through an apprenticeship program.
 The job growth outlook for this job is about average.